bluenote-1577/phase-doc/docs/source/introduction.rst

-Important concepts
+Introduction
 =================

-This page introduces a basic overview of how floria works and the important terms we will work with.
+This page introduces a basic overview of how floria works and the problem it solves.

 What is floria?
 --------------